By Tonya McGlaughlin | Assistant vice president, business services

 I always had a decent credit score—until my divorce.

 Several months after it was finalized, the phone calls started coming.
-I learned that payments hadn’t been made in months to credit card and loan balances that my ex-spouse was responsible for in the divorce decree.
+I learned that payments hadn’t been made in months to credit card and loan balances still in my name.
 The late payments were dragging down my credit score at a devastating pace.